It is Finished.

 Till the end of the day, it is rare for any finding to be considered completely irrefutable or beyond scrutiny.

 Psychology degrees do give you superpowers.
-No, you can’t read minds, but you can shut your eyes and perform t-tests point on SPSS.
+No, you can’t read minds, but you can shut your eyes and perform t-tests on SPSS.
 There is a point in time where I can rely on muscle memory alone to get the p-values popping up my screen.
 I can see how for simple analysis point and click solutions can be much preferable.

 It wasn’t until my final year project that I started to really recognise the importance of transparent and replicable codes and research processes.
 I had to co-collect data along with my peers, we each collect half of the data.
-The data collection process is by no means easy: a collage of cognitive tests, long structured interviews etc. keeping the participants (mainly other undergraduate students) engaged and put effort is always a challenge.
+The data collection process is by no means easy: a collage of cognitive tests, long structured interviews etc. keeping the participants (mainly other undergraduate students) engaged and put effort was always a challenge.

 All is well until I discovered my data collection partner was popping in random numbers in the dataset.
 “What is she doing?!”
 Shocked I was seeing this, but even more shocked when it turned out that she forgot to record age and gender in the interviews.
-Not having gender is less relevant, but age is a key variable we have to take into account for the distribution for IQ differs by age.
+Not having gender is less relevant, but age is a key variable we have to take into account for the distribution of IQ differs by age.
 I was quite disappointed as this meant that the data was compromised, and I couldn’t bring myself to really trust what the data could tell me – if basic demographics are made up, how credible can other information be?

 I was annoyed, just like this cat.